 Omega–3 fatty acids, as well as other essential nutrients like Vitamin C and Vitamin E, help aid in digestion.
 That means your dog is digesting things like glucosamine and chondroitin properly.
 Fatty acids can be found in fish oil, salmon oil, and other products, so ask your veterinarian about giving your dog these products in addition to a joint supplement.

 Hyaluronic acid is another substance found in the connective tissue of your dog’s joints, and it’s important for joint mobility and function.
-So supplements that contain hyaluronic acid are also sometimes recommended for dogs suffering from joint pain or arthritis.
+So supplements that contain hyaluronic acid are also sometimes recommended for dogs suffering from joint discomfort .

 You might have turmeric in your spice cabinet right now, and you’ll be surprised to learn that it may be beneficial for your dog’s joint health — although it’s not recommended that you give your dog anything from your spice jars.

-Turmeric has long been used as an anti-inflammatory in Asian cultures, and it can benefit your dog as well.
-The active ingredient in turmeric, curcumin, has anti-inflammatory and antioxidant properties, and that’s why you may find it included in some joint supplements for dogs.
+Turmeric has long been used to help promote natural inflammation responses in Asian cultures, and it can benefit your dog as well.
+The active ingredient in turmeric, curcumin, has natural inflammation and antioxidant properties, and that’s why you may find it included in some joint supplements for dogs.

 Dog Joint Supplements With Beneficial Ingredients